marius-george/Father-and-baby/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and find a big diversity of food recipes for babies and toddlers.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content and layout of the website to feel natural.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content and layout of the website to feel intuitive.
         3. As a First Time Visitor, I want to look for information about how to prepare the recipes and what ingredients I need.

     -   #### Returning Visitor Goals